About

 Peter

-7. Phineas said
+7. Phineas says:

 I have shared Steve Brooks’ desire to track down the Hoffman’s jingle.
 My wife says it was from an old song she knew, in which the prettiest girl was sipping cider, not a Hoffman’s soda.
 And the Web seems to confirm that, with many entries referring to cider.
 I guess that the Hoffman folks modified it to suit their commericial needs.

-8. I need help in locating a news clip from the archives.
+I need help in locating a news clip from the archives.
 The title is “Knife Throwing Mother 1950s” All I have found out is that it was found at archives.org but I have been unable to locate the clip.
 My wife is one of the people in the clip and would like to get copy for family.
 The clip was actually filmed on ar about 1946.
 Any help would be appreciated and treasured.

-10. PJ Boe said
+9. PJ Boe says:

 To Berry Kessinger; yes, PLEASE post your collection!
 I am